containerum/containerum-docs/content/web-panel/InternalService.md

 Please, note: by clicking `Delete` you will delete the service immediately.
 This action cannot be undone.
 When you delete an Internal Service you will also delete the connection between deployments that were linked by this service.

-## Connections and dependencies
-Connections: specify correct ports of deployments to be connected.
-Dependencies: project and deployment are required.